- What if my computer doesn’t meet requirements?

 Cosmology@Home runs multiple “apps.”
 The requirements list is for the default app (named camb_boinc2docker), but if your computer does not meet them, there is an older app available (named camb_legacy) which runs on just Windows and Linux but supports 32-bit processors and does not need Virtualbox or VT-x/AMD-v.
 At this point we only use the results from camb_legacy for testing the PICO algorithm and not for comparing with data since the app is fairly old.
 However, the results do serve a limited purpose and allow Cosmology@Home users who do not meet the above requirements to continue to contribute, thus we continue to provide it.
 We encourage users who can run camb_boinc2docker to do so, however.

-This is a feature of modern processors (Intel calls theirs “VT-x” and AMD calls theirs “AMD-v”) which Virtualbox needs to be able to run 64-bit virtual machines like the ones used by Cosmology@Home.
+This is a feature of modern processors which provides hardware support for virtualization (Intel calls theirs “VT-x” and AMD calls theirs “AMD-v”).

-However, it may still be that while your processor supports VT-x/AMD-v, these features are turned off in your BIOS.
-If your camb_boinc2docker jobs download but hang for ~5min then die, this may be the case.
-To enable it, you need to reboot your computer, enter your BIOS, find this option and enable it.
+If under virtualization you see “None”, it means you need to install Virtualbox.
+If you see that your CPU does not support hardware virtualization, unfortunately this computer cannot run the default Cosmology@Home apps.
+If you see that it does have support but it is disabled, then you need to reboot your computer, enter your BIOS, find this option and enable it.
 Here is an example of what it might look like (although this will vary with BIOS version, it will likely say something about virtualization):

-If you attempted to run a camb_boinc2docker job before enabling VT-x/AMD-v, it is possible your client is stuck in a state where it still thinks this feature is disabled.
-It will give you a message “Scheduler wait: Please upgrade BOINC to the latest version” and the log files will show “ERROR: Invalid configuration.
+Sometimes the client can get stuck in a state where it still thinks this feature is disabled despite that you have enabled it.
+This can happen sometimes if you attempted to run a camb_boinc2docker job before enabling VT-x/AMD-v, it may also be accompanied by a message “Scheduler wait: Please upgrade BOINC to the latest version” and the log files may show “ERROR: Invalid configuration.
 VM type requires acceleration but the current configuration cannot support it.”
 To fix this:

 Some users prefer to have Cosmology@Home running at all times in the background, even while they’re using their computer.
 Unfortunately, due to a regression in VirtualBox, on Windows the priority of VirtualBox cannot be set to low, so it may interfere with your usage.
 As a workaround until VirtualBox is fixed, you can either lower your BOINC global CPU usage, or you can limit the number of CPUs that Cosmology@Home uses (leaving your other CPUs for native BOINC applications from other projects which can be set to low priority).